 Covering the full spectrum of graphic design and related art and culture, Heller’s 40-plus essays cover everything from the relationship between design and sex to the role of design in the recent US Presidential race.

-Read these five highly-recommended books, and you’ll be well on the way to becoming a well-rounded, 21st-century designer when you graduate.
+Read these highly-recommended books, and you’ll be well on the way to becoming a well-rounded, 21st-century designer when you graduate.